raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 ##Step 4: Play a tone when they key is down

-So we've now proven that the value of the GPIO pin is changing when we press the Morse key, so the electronics is done.
+We've now proven that the value of the GPIO pin is changing when we press the Morse key, so the electronics is done.
 But our code still very basic.
 All we have is a loop that keeps polling the pin, the code doesn't actually respond to the press or release of the key yet.
 You'll notice that you can press and release the key many times within one second.

 To do Morse Code properly we need to respond every time the user presses or releases the key by starting and stopping the tone sound.